Skip to main content Skip to footer

 Guided tours

-City Hall guided tours are operating for the season!
-Join us for a free guided tour for access to the lesser seen areas of City Hall, such as the Victoria Library and the 1840's police station and jail cells.
+During the summer months, take a free guided tour for exclusive access to the Victoria Library, 1840's police station and jail cells.
 Tours last about 45 minutes and are limited to 20 people.

 Interested in a guided tour in another language?
 Call 613-544-7867 or email CityHallTours@CityofKingston.ca to see if we can help.